opnfv/dovetail/docs/testing/user/userguide/testing_guide.rst

        # This must be controller.
        role: Controller

-       # This is the install IP of a controller node, which is the haproxy primary node
+       # This is the instance IP of a controller node, which is the haproxy primary node
        ip: xx.xx.xx.xx

-       # User name of this node.
-This user must have sudo privileges.
+       # User name of the user of this node.
+This user **must** have sudo privileges.
        user: root

        # Password of the user.